Go Back Print

 As a general rule, if you can’t bring it to school, you shouldn’t bring it to camp.

-• Phones, Tablets, or Other Electronics Camp is the perfect opportunity for everyone—counselors and campers alike—to get a break from screens!
+• Phones, Tablets, Smart Glasses, or Other Electronics Camp is the perfect opportunity for everyone—counselors and campers alike—to get a break from screens!
 Leaving electronic devices at home allows for campers to get a chance to spend time outdoors, build connections with friends, and experience undistracted moments.
 But don't worry—you'll be able to use the CampLife App to communicate!

 • Alcohol or Drugs